AB-FUBINACA

-AB-FUBINACA is a drug that acts as a potent agonist for the cannabinoid receptors, with Ki values of 0.9 nM at CB1 and 23.2 nM at CB2 and EC50 values of 1.8 nM at CB1 and 3.2 nM at CB2.
+AB-FUBINACA (AMB-FUBINACA) is a psychoactive drug that acts as a potent agonist for the cannabinoid receptors, with Ki values of 0.9 nM at CB1 and 23.2 nM at CB2 and EC50 values of 1.8 nM at CB1 and 3.2 nM at CB2.
 It was originally developed by Pfizer in 2009 as an analgesic medication but was never pursued for human use.
 In 2012, it was discovered as an ingredient in synthetic cannabinoid blends in Japan, along with a related compound AB-PINACA, which had not previously been reported.

 Its use has been linked to hospitalizations and deaths.

 Legality

+United States of America

 It was designated as a Schedule I controlled substance in the United States in January 2014.

+Finland

+In Finland AB-FUBINACA is scheduled in government decree on psychoactive substances banned from the consumer market as of 19 October 2017.

+Germany

 It is an Anlage II controlled substance in Germany as of November 2014.